garthoid/jshunter/README.md

 1. Find linked JavaScript files live on the target.
 2. Find current and historical linked content.
-3. Find dormant renamed content.
+3. Find dormant unlinked JavaScript files based on SecList wordlists.
-4. Find JavaScript content based on Wordlists.
+4. Find dormant unlinked JavaScript files from AI halucinating wordlists based on known linked files.

 The directory names and filenames of linked live files on the target are then used as a basis to generate potential renamed files.
 If configured, we get OpenAI to halucinate an additional renamed wordlist.